 5. Healing balm

 This gift is a favorite as it has so many uses.
 Loved ones that I’ve given it to report using it on diaper rash, owies, tattoos, acne, bruises and more.
-For gift giving, I make one batch of this recipe and divide it among several 1 oz. metal tins.
+Get it here.

 6. Salted caramel sauce